-Once we arrived at our hotel, the Hotel Sloneczny Mlyn, we were whisked away by our designated handler, Basia (Barbara), to the festival and then to a sumptuous party.
+We were booked to stay at the Hotel Sloneczny Mlyn, which is a comfortable and conveniently located hotel near the Opera House.
+As soon as we checked in, we were whisked away by our designated handler, Basia (Barbara), who took us to the festival and then to a sumptuous party.
 When we finally hit the sack, I slept like a log all night.
 Even Doug’s loud and erratic snoring didn’t faze me.
-The next day, I felt normal with no jet lag.
+The next day, I felt completely normal with no jet lag.

-In the morning, we went down to the dining room to enjoy a beautiful Polish style breakfast buffet.
-It was so much more interesting than an American buffet and included Polish specialties like Bigos, (hunter’s stew) pierogi (dumplings with various fillings) fish, cheeses, button mushrooms, cucumbers, tomatoes, pastries and delicious coffee.
+In the morning, we went down to the dining room to enjoy a scrumptious Polish style breakfast buffet.
+It was so much more interesting than American buffets and included Polish specialties like Bigos, (hunter’s stew) pierogi (dumplings with various fillings) fish, cheeses, button mushrooms, cucumbers, tomatoes, pastries, and delicious coffee.
 My kind of breakfast!

-The first item they served was a small pot of pork fat to spread on freshly baked bread.
-At first, the thought of pure pork fat sounded horrible, not to mention, it couldn’t be very healthy, but it was tasty.
+The first item they served was a small pot of pork fat that you spread on freshly baked bread.
+At first, the idea of it sounded horrible, not to mention the fact that it isn’t very healthy, but it was tasty.
 (Click on smaller images to view full size)

 My companions dined on stuffed pierogi with ham and Barszcz. (beetroot soup)

-Polish cuisine, like most other Eastern European countries, is meat heavy.
-Unknowingly, I chomped down some pickled pigs feet.
-My Polish sister in law, from my late husband’s side, loves pickled pigs feet but it makes me want to gag.
-I don’t have a problem eating pork, but when it’s wrapped in greasy gel it’s not my thing.
-I’ve also never been a big fan of pickled herring, another Eastern European favorite that my mother loved, even though I adore eating fish.
+Polish cuisine, like most other Eastern European countries, is big on meat.
+I unknowingly bit down on some pickled pig’s feet.
+My Polish sister in law, from my late husband’s side, loves pickled pigs feet but it makes me gag.
+I have no problem eating pork, but if it’s wrapped in greasy gel, no thanks!
+I’m also not a fan of pickled herring, another Eastern European favorite that my mother loved, even though I adore eating fish.

-One dish that I will personally be avoiding while I’m here is duck’s blood soup.
+One dish that I have no desire to try is duck’s blood soup.
 Sorry, even though I’m a raving foodie, I just can’t go there.

 On one of the days the guys were off doing their presentations, Barbara took me sightseeing along the river Brda and we ate lunch at a local brewery.

-Many of the older people in Poland don’t speak English.
-Younger people under 30 are required to learn English at school.
-Our young handler Barbara was able to help us pick out what we wanted to eat on “Polish only” menus, take trams and decipher train schedules.
-I wish we could take her with us when we go back to Warsaw and then on to Krakow.
+Many older people in Poland don’t speak English.
+However, students in school are now required to learn English at school so if you need directions you should ask a young person.
+Barbara was able to help us pick out what we wanted to eat on “Polish only” menus, take trams and decipher train schedules.
+I wish we could have taken her with us when we left for Warsaw and Krakow.

 I asked Barbara if heart disease was a big problem in Poland because of their meat-heavy diet.
-She didn’t think that was necessarily true, at the young age of 26, but heart, respiratory disease, and cirrhosis of the liver, due to drinking lots of vodka, are common problems for the Poles.
-Their diet may not be the healthiest in the world, but their food is still wonderful to eat.
+She didn’t think so but I later found out that heart, respiratory disease, and cirrhosis of the liver, due to drinking lots of vodka are common problems for Poles.
+Their diet may not be the healthiest in the world, but their food is still delicious to eat.
 Cabbage, wild mushrooms, and beets are cancer fighters after all.
 I love stuffed cabbage, cabbage soup, Barszcz and anything with sauerkraut!
-The Poles love to eat berries and other fruits when they’re available.
+The Poles also love to eat wild berries and other fruits when they’re available.